joaotav/ibc-benchmarking/README.md

 First, this script sets up two Cosmos Gaia blockchains with funded user accounts.
 Then, it uses ssh to run a set of validator nodes for each of them on remote machines.
 After starting the blockchains and synchronizing the nodes it establishes an unordered IBC channel between both blockchains using the Hermes Relayer.

+> [!IMPORTANT]
-***OBS:*** This file needs to be modified to include the address of the remote machines used for validator nodes.
+> This file needs to be modified to include the address of the remote machines used for validator nodes.
 The prerequisites for the blockchains must be installed in all remote machines.

 ***Usage:*** ./setup_chains.sh -n <NUMBER_OF_NODES> -a <FUNDED_ACCOUNTS> -t [TIMEOUT_COMMIT]

 ***Options:***